 KRI is a tool to monitor and manage key operational risk exposures over time to predict upcoming changes in operational risk profiles.
 KRI provides early warning signals to the management on changes to the risk environment and the effectiveness of control.
-This is a forward looking tool to facilitate monitoring and management of key risks before they translate into operational losses.
-Hence, the Management will be able to take appropriate actions to mitigate the risks beforehand.
+This is a forward looking tool to facilitate monitoring and management of key risks before operational losses are incurred.
+Hence, the management will be able to take appropriate actions to mitigate the risks beforehand.